canonical/checkbox/checkbox-ng/docs/author/intro.rst

  * If a field name begins with an underscore, its value can be localized.
  * The values of fields can appear on the same line as their field names, as in ``plugin: local``; or they can appear on a subsequent line, which is indented, as in the preceding example's ``requires: device.category == 'NETWORK'``.
  * The ``requires`` field can be used to specify dependencies; if the specified condition is not met, the test does not run.
  * The ``command`` field specifies the command that's used to run the test.
-This can be a standard Linux command (or even a set of commands) or a Checkbox test script.
+This can be a standard Linux command (or even a set of commands) or a CheckBox test script.
 In this example's ``local`` test definition, the first ``command`` line generates a list of network devices that is fed to an embedded test, which is defined beginning with the second ``plugin`` line immediately following the first ``command`` line.
  * In this example, the line that reads ``EOF`` ends the ``ethernet/ethtool_multi_nic_$2`` test's command; it's matched to the ``EOF`` that's part of ``cat << 'EOF'`` near the start of that command.

 Each provider has a ``bin`` directory and all binaries there are available in the